letmp/dx11-pointcloud/README.md

 * clean and modular design
 * visualize pointclouds in many ways
+* kinect calibration for mapping realworld data to the virtual scene
+* jitter filter for the depth image of the kinect device
+* blobdetection and tracking
 * hittests, centroids, bounds
-* blobdetection and tracking
-* jitter filter for the depth image of the kinect device
-* kinect calibration for mapping realworld data to your virtual scene
+* dynamic emission of particles
+* apply forces to particles (attractors, collision-detection, deceleration, gravity, self repulsion, turbulences, vectorfields and more)

 Getting Started
 ===============